mvolkmann/blog/src/web-components.md

 One use is to register listeners for `slotchange` events.

 The following HTML renders an instance of the web component defined above.
+It uses {% aTargetBlank "https://alpinejs.dev/", "Alpine" %}
+to add a bit of interactivity.

 ```html
 <!DOCTYPE html>